3C286 Band6Pol Calibration for CASA 6.6.1

 # In CASA

-We first set the flux density for the flux calibrators using setjy.
+We set the flux density for the flux calibrators using setjy.
 Ceres has been used as flux calibrator.
 The standard catalog Butler-JPL-Horizons 2012 model fits Ceres's resolved visibilities to an emission model appropriate for the distance to Ceres on the observation date.
 For CASA 5.3 and later, usescratch should be explicitly set to True for any ephemeris calibrator.

 # In CASA